 It's a charitable opportunity as old as time: Volunteer at a local food bank this holiday season.
 Feeding America has locations all over the United States, so find a food bank near you and serve others.

-Wrap presents for Shared Hope International this year.
+Help out this year by wrapping presents for Shared Hope International.
 This organization works to prevent sex trafficking and restore victims of sex slavery by training first responders to identify sex trafficking warning signs and by raising awareness about child sex slavery in communities through campaigns.
 You can support Shared Hope International and their mission by wrapping Christmas presents for their donors and supporters.
-Sign up at volunteermatch.org.

 SantaCAN is an online gift registry for Los Angeles children who are in the foster care system.
 The website allows you to see exactly what specific kids want for Christmas so that you can purchase something, mail it, and make their whole day.

 Give the gift of food and nourishment this holiday season by donating to Feed My Starving Children.
-According to this organization, “Volunteers hand-pack scientifically formulated meals for undernourished children.”
+According to this organization, "volunteers hand-pack scientifically formulated meals for undernourished children," and they've helped ship over two billion meals since starting.
 You can also donate in a loved one's name as a Christmas gift.

-This is a non-profit organization that works for the support of humanitarian and environmental causes.
-Alternative Gifts International allows donors to designate gifts through selected agencies in the name of their relatives, friends, and associates.
+Alternative Gifts International is a non-profit organization that works for the support of humanitarian and environmental causes.
+This organization allows donors to designate gifts through selected agencies in the name of their relatives, friends, and associates.
 This is a great opportunity to provide a charitable gift this holiday season.

 Catholic Charities San Francisco hosts many Christmas charitable events every year.
 This year, you can participate in their holiday donation drives for both children and adults.
 Or, you can sign up to help one or multiple families this Christmas through their holiday family sharing program.
 No matter how you choose to give back, you'll be making a family happy this holiday.